joedski/musings/General/Basic-Lesson Distillate.md

   - Also, like the previous item, it should be a separable orthogonal piece.
 - Create Derived Entities as close to point of use as possible
   - Particularly with Redux, don't make Populated Entity Creators at the top level; make those only if a component needs them.
 Better yet, don't use them at all, stick purely to references.
+  - The Vue equivalent to this is "use computed props".
+- Transform Data From The API As Little As Possible
+  - The more data coming from the API is manipulated, the more manipulations you have to simulate in your head when trying to understand any piece of code in your app.
+    - That is, if you transform data coming from the server, you now have two things to hold in your head: The data that the server sent, and how you transformed it.
+  - Prefer to transform such data at each specific point of use rather than immediately upon receiving it.
+- If the API Is the Source Of Truth, Seek the Truth Often
+  - It's better to poll the API than to assume certain behaviors and duplicate business logic.
+  - Obviously, this is on a case-by-case basis.
+    - If your App is a tightly-coupled UI to your API, then you could disregard this somewhat.
+    - However, you're going to be better off if you can either just hit the API for updated data or if you can implement actual code-sharing, as otherwise you've just got duplicated business logic and it's probably going to desync at some point.
 - Response Normalization should be handled using a common Schema sent from the Server to the Client.
+  - See also "Transform Data From The API As Little As Possible".
   - This is especially true if you describe your API using Swagger/OpenAPI: Every endpoint already describes what it takes in and outputs, you should be able to use this information without duplicating it on the client.
   - Or, alternatively, Responses Should Come Pre-Normalized From The Server.
     - Then you don't have to even include any normalization machinery on your client!
 Woo hoo!